Atomic Habits is an amazing book! It explains readers how they can develop good habits and break the bad ones to achieve their goals.

 I believe this is why we should always keep a critical mind and cross what we read in a book with what we have read in another book in order to make sure the information makes sense, is true, correct, or applicable.

-Subscribe to my bi-weekly newsletter and I'll send you a list of the articles I wrote during the two previous weeks + insights from the books I am reading + a short bullet list of savvy facts that will expand your mind.
+Subscribe to my monthly newsletter and I'll send you a list of the articles I wrote during the previous month + insights from the books I am reading + a short bullet list of savvy facts that will expand your mind.
 I keep the whole thing under three minutes.

 How does that sound?